The 5 Gift Rule on Christmas Changed Everything for My Family

 boys with scooters on top of wooden skateboard ramp

 Needless to say, it went perfectly with their “want gift” – new scooters! 😍 I also love that onlineing up with creative ways to wrap gifts extends the amount of time you get to enjoy the unwrapping.
-Things can move pretty fast when there are just 4 gifts and some stockings from Santa.
+Things can move pretty fast when there are just 5 gifts and some stockings from Santa.

 Speaking of Santa, is that something you still do when you start the 4 gift rule?

-This is probably the most-asked question I get about this rule and whether or not you decide to have gifts from Santa is totally up to you!
+This is probably the most-asked question I get about this rule, and whether or not you decide to have gifts from Santa is totally up to you!
 As for our family, yes, Santa still onlinees to our house, but it’s very minimal.

 I keep his presence alive in our home since my daughter still believes.
-We fill the stockings with practical and affordable items so they don’t beonlinee a burden and sometimes if one of their gifts onlinees with accessories I will stick those in there too.
+We fill the stockings with practical and affordable items so they don’t beonlinee a burden, and sometimes, if one of their gifts onlinees with accessories, I will stick those in there, too.
 I also leave one unwrapped gift from Santa under the tree for our little believer so she doesn’t think he missed our house. 😉

 Once she doesn’t believe we will retire the tradition of Santa, but still keep stockings for practical items my kiddos need.
 Again, how you incorporate Santa into your Christmases can be uniquely yours!

-The options for your family’s 4 Gift Rule are ENDLESS.
+The options for your family are ENDLESS.

 boy with skiis standing on mountain